microsoft/VFSForGit/Atomic.md

     -   The enumeration fails as a directory wasn't created.
 This should be retriable as a second attempt should see the IsEmpty bit on the parent folder and call WritePlaceholderDirectory again.
-No partial placeholders were left in the parent directory.
+No incomplete placeholders were left in the parent directory.

 -   We crash between mkdir() and InitializeEmptyPlaceholder

-    -   Placeholder folder appears to be not in virtualization root and not empty.
+    -   Placeholder folder does not have flags for virtualization root and empty.

-    -   This folder will never be enumerated as the kext will exit when we do not see the InVirtualizationRoot bit
+    -   This folder will never be expanded as the kext will exit when we do not see the InVirtualizationRoot bit

 -   One of the SetBitInFileFlags calls fails in